Win $10k holiday! T&Cs apply

 • How much am I covered for if something happens to me while I’m sailing?

-• As long as you don’t sail more than ten nautical miles off any land mass, you are within the parameters stated in the Policy Wording, and you don’t have a Domestic or Frequent Traveller Domestic policy, then the benefit we offer is unlimited.
+• As long as you don’t sail more than ten nautical miles off any land mass, or, if you have purchased an Adventure & Sports Pack, as long as you don't sail more than 15 nautical miles off any land mass; you are within the parameters stated in the PDS, and you don’t have a Domestic or Frequent Traveller Domestic policy, then the benefit we offer is unlimited.
 Terms and conditions apply.
 Please note that we don't cover for Search and Rescue.

 • What if I need medical assistance after I’ve been Sailing?